riyazgithub/mvp/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  Live Web-Site Analysis
+  Live Web Reporting

 ## Sub-Heading ##
   Monitor your customers activity on your website in real time.

 ## Summary ##
   This app allows you to monitor your customers activity on websites in real time and take decisions based on the customer engagement with your website.
-It gives you current active/idle customers on your website and which page they view the most.
+It gives you current active customers on your website and which page they view the most.

 ## Problem ##
   This helps business owners to identify what the customers need and improve/ ennhance their websites.